Bergisch Gladbach: Neighbouring municipalities

-Beginning in the north clockwise the neighbouring municipalities and neighbouring towns are: Odenthal, Kürten, Overath, Rösrath, Cologne and Leverkusen.
+Beginning in the north, the neighbouring municipalities and neighbouring towns are clockwise Odenthal, Kürten, Overath, Rösrath, Cologne and Leverkusen.

 History

-Early settlements existed in the 13th century, but the town was officially founded in 1856.
+Early settlements existed in the 13th century, but the town was officially founded only in 1856.

-The word Bergisch in the name does not originate from its location in the county of Berg and was not added to distinguish it from Mönchengladbach as believed by many people, but from the counts who gave their name to the region.
+The word Bergisch in the name does not originate from its location in the county of Berg, and it was not added to distinguish it from Mönchengladbach, as is believed by many people, but from the counts who gave their name to the region.

-At the start of the 12th century the counts of Berg settled in the area and it later became the duchy (under Napoleon, the grand duchy) of Berg.
-This is where the first part of the name (Bergisch) comes from, the town being located in the former county of Berg.
-It is the administrative headquarters ('Kreisstadt') of the Rheinish-Bergisch district (or 'Kreis').
+In the early 12th century, the counts of Berg settled in the area, which later became the Duchy of Berg (under Napoleon, it became a grand duchy).
+That is where the first part of the name (Bergisch) comes from, the town being located in the former County of Berg.
+The town is the administrative headquarters (Kreisstadt) of the Rheinish-Bergisch district (Kreis).